MoinDalvs/Learn_Statistics_for_Data_science/README.md

 2. **Ordinal Scale:**

+These types of values have a natural ordering while maintaining their class of values.
+If we consider the size of a clothing brand then we can easily sort them according to their name tag in the order of small < medium < large.
+The grading system while marking candidates in a test can also be considered as an ordinal data type where A+ is definitely better than B grade.

+These categories help us deciding which encoding strategy can be applied to which type of data.
+Data encoding for Qualitative data is important because machine learning models can’t handle these values directly and needed to be converted to numerical types as the models are mathematical in nature.

+For nominal data type where there is no comparison among the categories, one-hot encoding can be applied which is similar to binary coding considering there are in less number and for the ordinal data type, label encoding can be applied which is a form of integer encoding.

 ![image](https://user-images.githubusercontent.com/99672298/190952490-07302572-4556-4393-b3cb-56789c4be669.png)

 These scales are generally used to depict non-mathematical ideas such as frequency, satisfaction, happiness, a degree of pain, etc. It is quite straightforward to remember the implementation of this scale as ‘Ordinal’ sounds similar to ‘Order’, which is exactly the purpose of this scale.